ubsuny/MC_RandomNetworks-RaspiZero/markdown/Documentation.md

 $\beta = \dfrac{1}{k_BT}${#eq:description}

 where $k_B$ is the Boltzmann constant and $T$ is the system temperature.
 However, here it refers to the time domain as opposed to the energy domain, especially since we're dealing with information theory here.
-Via quantum mechanics, this makes sense since energy and time cannot be known simultaneously (CITE), so in a way this is the complement to the energy-based parameter.
+Via quantum mechanics, this makes sense since energy and time cannot be known simultaneously [@uncertain], so in a way this is the complement to the energy-based parameter.

 Regardless, it is apparently that $\sum_i \dfrac{e^{-\beta \lambda_i}}{Z} = 1$, since $Z$ is but the total of all of the denominator.
 This model of entropy in particular is great for community detection [@manlio].
-That is to say, for a dense enough network with community structure, an SBM for example, the entropy approximates to the following form (CITE):
+That is to say, for a dense enough network with community structure, an SBM for example, the entropy approximates to the following form:

-$H_\beta \approx \log_2 k$
+$H_\beta \approx \log_2 k${#eq:description}

 For example, a dense $G_{NP}$ with no community structure will evaluate to zero entropy.
 However, totally independent nodes, that is to say $k = N$, will evaluate to maximal entropy, or the maximum number of communities.
 As such, it is apparent how this could be useful in community detection.
 This is where the model breaks away from the older model; it can detect community effortlessly giving it purpose above determining matrix density.